Hisses & Kisses

 “Follow me!”
 Hisses whispered.

-He showed Kisses how to sneak past stalls and find food without being seen.
+He showed Kisses how to slip past stalls and find food without being seen.

 They giggled as they shared a shiny salmon behind a crate.